Ayman Benarous: Plymouth Argyle

 On 8 July 2025, Benarous joined League One club Plymouth Argyle on a one-year deal.
+On 7 May 2026 the club announced the player would be released when his contract expired in the summer.

 International career

 Benarous was born in England to an Algerian father, who owned the popular takeaway Quigleys in central Bristol and an English mother.
 He is a youth international for England, having represented the England U17s.